Distributionally Robust Adaptive Beamforming: Introduction

-\item We show that by incorporating the characteristics of the MUltiple SIgnal Classification (MUSIC) method into robust beamformers, the resolution of the robust beamformers can be greatly refined; see Claim \ref{claim:high-resolution}, Methods \ref{method:robust-capon-beamforming}, \ref{method:regularized-capon-beamforming}, and \ref{method:bayesian-nonparametric-beamforming}, and Algorithm \ref{algo:bf-doa}.
-This integration achieves a good tradeoff between robustness and resolution in robust beamforming for DoA estimation. \end{enumerate}
+\item We show that by incorporating the characteristics of the MUSIC method into the proposed distributionally robust (DR) beamforming framework, the resolution of spectra estimation can be greatly refined.
+As a result, the SINR performance of DR beamformers based on IPN covariance reconstruction can be largely improved when interferers are close to the SoI; see Insight \ref{insight:high-resolution}, Method \ref{method:robust-capon-beamforming}, and Algorithm \ref{algo:bf-doa}. \end{enumerate}